dbarenholz/halcyon-obsidian/README.md

 _Did you find more issues?
 Let me know by making an [issue](https://github.com/dbarenholz/halcyon-obsidian/issues)!_

+## Style Settings

+As of version `0.0.4` there is now a basic support for style settings.
+This version is still _work in progress_ and unreleased, but the code has been pushed to git.

 ## License

 This theme is released under the [MIT License](#LICENSE).